vhiz/social_api/README.md

 http://localhost:3000/api/users/relationship
 ```

-to add a friend you will need to get the id of the friend you want to add you can do this by simply searching for the friend you want to add with the search for a user endpoint and copy the id of the friend you want to add and pass it to the body as userId
+to add a friend you will need to get the id of the friend you want to add you can do this by simply searching for the friend you want to add with the search for a user endpoint and copying the id of the friend you want to add and pass it to the body as userId

 ```
 {